Bardolph-Automation-Inc/bardolph/docs/installation.rst

 Debian and MacOS; basically, you need a Python interpreter revision 3.5 or higher.

+On a typical installation, two separate process will run:

+#.
+The web application server, a Python program that implements
+   the UI and runs the scripts, plus
+#.
+The `lighttpd` process, which attaches to the Python app via FCGI and then
+   services incoming HTTP requests for web pages.

 O.S.
 Setup
 ==========
 This overview assumes you have already done the following, which are outside